byterubpay/byterub-site/_i18n/pt-br/resources/user-guides/multisig-messaging-system.md

 First for better understanding some basic facts about addressing and referring to signers (or their wallets respectively) in the MMS:

-If you create a new wallet it gets (of course) its own, unique public Monero address.
+If you create a new wallet it gets (of course) its own, unique public ByteRub address.
 If you later configure the wallet for multisig, the wallet **changes** its public address to the common multisig address that you share with all the other authorized signers.

-The MMS uses the first, "original" public Monero address over the whole wallet lifetime for addressing, before **and** after "going multisig".
+The MMS uses the first, "original" public ByteRub address over the whole wallet lifetime for addressing, before **and** after "going multisig".
 It may be a little confusing that a wallet should have **two** public addresses somehow, but once you got the original address into your signer configuration you can more or less forget about it.

 The MMS uses *labels* that allow you to name yourself and the other signers, and that the MMS commands use when referring to signers.
-(Using Monero addresses or Bitmessage addresses in such commands would be quite cumbersome.)
+(Using ByteRub addresses or Bitmessage addresses in such commands would be quite cumbersome.)

 Labels must be one word, and they must be unique within a single wallet.
 The example later on in this manual uses the labels `alice` and `bob` for a case of 2/2 multisig.